rahel-webdeveloper/taskly-documentation/README.md

   - Get personalized advice on how to prioritize or tackle your tasks
   - Powered by AI Advisor API through Puter.js
   - Achieve best advices base on your history messages feature
+  - Save every new chat saparatly on local storage

 - Dashboard

   - Categories Bar: breakdown of tasks by category
   - 7-Day Activity: line/bar chart of tasks completed over the last week
-  - Progress Donut Chart: visual summary of On-Hold, In-Progress, and Done states
+  - Progress Donut Chart: visual summary of On-Hold, In-Progress, and Done statuss
   - Time Reports: tracked vs. remaining time per task

 - Timer